So often I watch speakers tell stories that sound like this:

 When you check in they won’t check out

 To keep your audience engaged throughout your stories, it’s important to check in with them.
 Many speakers check in after the story, but the key is to check in at before, during, and after.
-Listen to the first 2-minutes of the story and then read the notes that follow:
+Watch just the first 2-minutes of this story and then read the notes that follow:

 Using You-focused check-ins

 Instead of simply going into my story and expecting my audience to follow along, I used you-focused check-ins to make sure my audience was constantly involved.
 Did you hear my audience staying involved?
 You can do the same.

 Let’s go back over exactly what I said to keep them engaged.
 Here are just some of the check-ins I used (along with when they occurred) in this 2-minute story

 Before: “Raise your hand if you feel like sometimes reality hurts?”

 Before: “Have you ever stepped on a scale…and been forced to face reality?”

 During: “Raise your hand if you have kids.”

 During: “…then you know the doctor is always going to measure their length and their…weight.”